 “My home is not here; I’m just a gatekeeper.
-Many people pass through, and I can share these truths.
+Many people stop by—the curious, the simpleton, and the discerning—and I can share these truths.
 That is my calling.
-Because I protect the gate and do my job well, people trust me, and with age comes even more respect.
-What’s most important is the truth in the book set me free so I can share that truth with others.
-If you believe the words in the book, you will be set free, too, no matter what you choose to do.”
+Because I protect the gate and do my job well, people trust me, and with age comes more respect.
+Most importantly, the truth in the book set me free so that I could share that truth with others.
+If you believe the words in the book, you will be free, too, no matter what you choose to do.”

 Ivan gazed into the heavens.
 “Soon, I must go to the place where eternal truth resides, and I will meet the gatekeeper who died to give me eternal freedom.”
 Ivan paused.
 “Does that make sense?”

 Ivan laughed.
-“You get it, Leonid.
+“You got it, Leonid.
 I knew that you would.
 There is no need for money.
 The debt to live there has already been paid.”